-- lightly scrub each part with a brass brush or SOS pad in a water bath with mild detergent.
-Note: don’t brush the comb or barrel with the SOS pad: the steel wool bits will snag between the tines of the comb or pins on the barrel, making a right mess of things.
+- lightly scrub each part with a brass brush in a water bath with mild detergent.
+Note: don’t brush the comb or barrel with steel wool: the steel wool bits will snag between the tines of the comb or pins on the barrel, making a right mess of things.
 Also be very gentle with the comb – the tines bend very easily.

 - thoroughly rinse the parts in water.
 NOTE: Plug the drain while rinsing, so you don’t lose any tiny screws down the drain.